-I teach people to “A.S.K” themselves: Will my exposed skin be protected?
-Sun protection is as easy as this simple word:
+I teach people to “ASK” themselves: Will my exposed skin be protected?
+Sun protection is as easy as this simple word

-All other sunscreens either are not broad or are not durable.
-The others also neutralize UV rays instead of bouncing them, causing a heat-generating chemical reaction on your skin.
+The chemical sunscreens (everything other than zinc oxide and titanium dioxide) work by neutralizing UV rays instead of bouncing them, causing a heat-generating chemical reaction on your skin.
 I’m not a fan.

 Because I am such a zinc oxide advocate, I have stocked great mineral zinc oxide sunscreens to fit every complexion, physical activity, and a range of personal values and budgets.